GNOME/gtk/docs/reference/gtk/gtk4-path-tool.rst

   Allow cubic Bézier curves to be used in the generated path.

-``--allow-arc``
+``--allow-conic``

-  Allow elliptical arcs to be used in the generated path.
+  Allow conic Bézier curves to be used in the generated path.

 Showing
 ^^^^^^^